benjaminvandammeholberton/portfolio_website/README.md

 ## Installation and Usage

 - Clone the repository.
-- Install dependencies: `npm install`.
+- Install dependencies: `yarn install`.
-- Start the development server: `npm start`.
+- Start the development server: `yarn dev`.
 - Open `http://localhost:3000` to view the website.

 ## Technologies Used